epijim/episheet/cran-comments.md

 ## Test environments

-* local win install, R 3.1.2
+* local osx install, R 3.1.2
 * linux via current travis-ci default

 ## R CMD check results

-There were no ERRORs or WARNINGs or NOTES.
+There were no ERRORs or WARNINGs and one NOTE (use of .).